-- N Media Maker displays a horizontal line across the video item list to indicate where the clip will be dropped. - N When you don't specify the play order, the item will be shown continuously when it is played back until a selection is made by using the remote control.
+- NTI Media Maker 9 displays a horizontal line across the video item list to indicate where the clip will be dropped. - If you don't specify the play order, then the item will be shown continuously when it is played back, until the user makes a selection using the remote control.